 Workplace creativity is undeniably important, yet still fairly elusive.
 Organizational leaders are still learning how to best identify and hire creative people and how to best inspire creativity among people already on the job.
 New research (Brown & Baer, 2015) focuses on the role of “territorial marking” in influencing the creative process.
-No, this has nothing to do with the behavior of wild animals.
-Territorial marking (or more specifically, control-oriented marking) means that people “mark” things that they own, in order to make sure that others don’t try to claim them for themselves.
+Territorial marking (or more specifically, control-oriented marking) means that people “mark” things that they own so others don’t try to claim them for themselves.
 There are many ways that this is done.
-People put name labels on staplers, personal photos on desks, or write names on bologna sandwiches in the office refrigerator.
+For example, people may put name labels on their possessions or place personal photos on their desks.

 TERRITORIAL MARKING AND CREATIVE FEEDBACK

 In this study, the authors considered people who use territorial marking to claim ideas as their own.
-If I think of a novel idea, I might only communicate it to others after saying, “this is my idea.”
+For example, if I think of a novel idea, I might only communicate it to others after saying, “this is my idea.”
 This warns others that the idea is already “owned” and only I can receive credit for it.
-While this sounds like a good idea, the authors predicted that negative outcomes could occur, specifically in the ability to receive creative feedback about an idea.
+While this sounds like a wise thing to do, the authors predicted that negative outcomes could occur, specifically regarding the ability to receive creative feedback about the “owned” idea.

 RESULTS OF THE STUDY